 Soccer is and always has been a way of life in Mexico.
-It is lived and breathed by many.
-At number 6 on the popularity list, their domestic league, Liga MX, is the strongest in North America and is the most attended outside of Europe.
+It’s lived and breathed by many.
+At number 6 on the popularity list, their domestic league, Liga MX, is the strongest in North America and most attended outside of Europe.

 Their national soccer stadium, Estadia Azteca, is one of the largest in the world and officially seats 87,523 people.
 In July of 1968, 119,853 people packed into the stadium to watch Mexico vs Brazil play.

-With Mexico’s economy and middle class growing at a strong rate since the 90s, we are expected to see more investment into soccer, leading to further increases in its popularity.
+With Mexico’s economy and middle class growing steadily since the 90s, we’re expected to see more investment into soccer, leading to further increases in its popularity.

 - Investment and growth of the MLS